 Data can be old and not specific to your needs

-Surveys, being part of the primary research, provide you with first-hand data gathered from your chosen source.
+As part of the primary research, surveys provide you with first-hand data gathered from your chosen source.
 This type of market research is the most applicable as you can narrow down your audience and focus on investigating the features that interest you the most 🔎.

 Why do you need market research?